undergrad-partner-school

 The student-to-faculty ratio can tell you a lot about the teaching resources a school provides for its students.

-In 2023, this ratio at The University of Tennessee at Chattanooga was 17:1.
-That means that there were 17 times more students than teachers at this school.
-The total number of faculty teaching at the institution is 772.
-Out of that number, there were 375 men and 397 women.
+According to the most recent data, the student-faculty ratio at The University of Tennessee at Chattanooga was 17:1: that means 17 students per one teacher.
+According to the most recent information, there are 779 teachers at this school.
+Out of that number, there were 379 male and 400 female faculty members.
 The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at The University of Tennessee at Chattanooga.

 Student Population Diversity Graph